Chapter 1: Needs Assessment, Part 1

 (CDC, n.d.)

-Many worldwide efforts address social determinants of health.
+Many worldwide efforts address SDOHs.
 It will require a whole community approach in which different sectors all work together to assure conditions for health.
 Changes will be required by individuals, communities, and nations.
 Partnerships will be needed among public health, community organizations, education, government, business, and civil society.

 Just promoting healthy choices won't eliminate health disparities.
 Instead, public health needs to take action with partners in education, transportation, and housing to improve the conditions in people's environments.